-By using various data sources, such as individual data or administrative records on federal states-level, we will cover the data management procedures of different data, i.e. importing and exporting data.
+By using cross-sectional data sources, such as individual data or administrative records on federal states-level, we will cover the data management procedures of different data, i.e. importing and exporting data.
 This is followed by recoding or generating new variables.
 We will then move to uni- and bivariate statistics, including graphical visualizations.
-Lastly, we will conduct simple examples of multivariate analyses, such as linear and logistic regressions and fixed-effects models, and report the results in suitable formats, using various post estimation commands.
+Lastly, we will conduct simple examples of multivariate analyses, such as linear or logistic regressions, and report the results in table or coefficient plots.
 During the course, special attention is given on developing a workflow routine, using loops and macros, thus, preparing participants for complex analyses.